Clark Center Funding Recipient Profiles

 Graduate Student, Michener Center for Writers, the University of Texas at Austin

-In December 2014, Cate Palmer travelled to Australia and New Zealand using funding awarded by the Edward A. Clark Center for Australian and New Zealand Studies. spent over a month in Melbourne, Auckland, and Wellington conducting research for her novel Klarahe first part of will thesis. the after she graduates in May 2015publishin the United States, New Zealand, Australia.
+In December 2014, Cate Palmer travelled to Australia and New Zealand using funding awarded by the Edward A. Clark Center for Australian and New Zealand Studies.
+She is pursuing a Masters in Fine Arts from the Michener Center for Writers at the University of Texas at Austin.
+Cate spent over a month in Melbourne, Auckland, and Wellington conducting research for her novel Klarahe first part of which will satisfy the thesis requirements for her MFA degree.
+Cate will complete the manuscript after she graduates in May 2015 and hopes to have the novel published in the United States, New Zealand, or Australia.

 Kristie Patricia Flannery